intermine/im-docs/docs/support/upgrade.rst

 See our `blog post <https://intermineorg.wordpress.com>`_ for details on the model change.

+To update to use the new InterMine release:

 * Change your mine's `gradle.properties` file to `3.1.+`.

  .. code-block:: javascript